Emotion (Carly Rae Jepsen album): Singles

-Promotional singles

-"All That" was issued as the first promotional single on April 5, 2015.
-The following day, Jepsen performed the track at Saturday Night Live.
-"Boy Problems" was released on April 8, as the next promotional single from the album.
-A music video for the song premiered on the same day, and was directed by Petra Collins and stars Tavi Gevinson, Barbie Ferreira, Paloma Elsesser, among others.
-"Emotion" was released as the third promotional single on June 24, and "Warm Blood" was released as the next promotional single on July 31.
-"Making the Most of the Night" was released as the final promotional single on August 7, 2015.
+After the success of the lead single, "All That" was released as the second single from the album on April 5 and "Emotion" followed up on June 2.
+Rolling Stone reported that "Run Away with Me" would serve as the next single, released on July 17.
+The accompanying music video was released on the same day; it was directed by Jepsen's former boyfriend, David Kalani Larkins and filmed in Tokyo, New York City, and Paris.
+"Warm Blood" was released as the fifth single from the record on July 31 and was immediately followed by "Making the Most of the Night" a week later.
+"Your Type" was released on August 14, serving as the seventh single and the last single before Emotion was internationally released.
+A remix package for "Your Type" was released on December 11 in Europe and Oceania, it had a North American release in the following week.
+"Your Type" received a music video directed by Gia Coppola which was released on November 3 and followed Jepsen starring in a Cinderella-inspired story.

-Reissues

-Soon after the album released, it was accompanied by a deluxe edition, featuring three bonus tracks.
-The Target deluxe features two additional bonus tracks, with the Japanese edition featuring a remix of "I Really Like You", alongside a bonus DVD.
-On August 20, 2025, a tenth anniversary reissue of the album was announced.
-Set for release on October 17, 2025, the reissue includes "Cut to the Feeling", a single released in 2017 to promote the film Leap!
-(2017).
-The reissue also includes four unreleased tracks and two new remixes.
+"Boy Problems" was released as the eighth and final single on April 8, 2016, alongside a music video directed by Petra Collins that stars Tavi Gevinson, Barbie Ferreira, and Paloma Elsesser amongst others.

+Touring

+Jepsen was originally set to perform the Gimmie Love Tour on August 12, 2015, at the Smart Araneta Coliseum in Manila.
+However, due to the effect of 2015 Typhoon Soudelor, she postponed it to September 14.
+In December, Jepsen announced additional tour dates in the United States which began on February 12, 2016, at the Ritz Raleigh, and concluded at March 26 at the Paramount Huntington.
+Reviewing the tour, Eve Barlow of Billboard wrote that Jepsen performed as though she were "playing to a stadium-sized audience" and concluded that her concert was a "vocally exquisite pop set".

 Critical reception

 Emotion received positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 77, based on 24 reviews.
-The album was praised for its "pop perfection" in catchiness, cohesion and production value.
-Sasha Geffen of Consequence of Sound wrote, "Few artists have taken a logarithmic hit like "Call Me Maybe" as a sign to push even further, to make something better, more human, and more electric.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 77, based on 24 reviews.

+Emotion was praised for its "pop perfection" in catchiness, cohesion and production value.
+Sasha Geffen of Consequence wrote, "Few artists have taken a logarithmic hit like "Call Me Maybe" as a sign to push even further, to make something better, more human, and more electric.
 But Jepsen is the kind of singer who thrives on the stakes that unapologetic pop music offers."
 Annie Zaleski of The A.V.
 Club said, "If there's any justice, Emotion will propel her to superstardom—but even if it doesn't, she can at least rest easy knowing she made one of 2015's most interesting, effervescent records."
-Peter Tabakis of Pretty Much Amazing stated that "Emotion is so good, it's formed sky-high expectations out of thin air."
-Slant Magazine's James Rainis writes, "Emotion is further proof that Jepsen is capable of translating broadly understood emotions and experiences into unshakable earworms."
+Slant Magazines James Rainis wrote: "Emotion is further proof that Jepsen is capable of translating broadly understood emotions and experiences into unshakable earworms."